2021–22 New Faculty and Staff

 Grant Hightower is the Director of Community and Equity at Concord Academy.
 Previously, he worked at the Wellesley and Reading Public School districts as Coordinator and Director of the METCO Program.
 He is passionate about human service, his wife and their four children, and mastering the art of building IKEA furniture.

-Alexa Holmes (she/her/hers) is the Wilcox Fellow for Health and Wellness for the 2021–22 academic year.
-Previously, Alexa worked at Kents Hill School in various roles spanning from Admissions Coordinator to English Teacher to DEI Coordinator.
-Beyond her role at CA, Alexa loves listening to live music, engaging with issues pertaining to equity and justice, spending time in nature, and connecting with family and friends.
+Alex Holmes (he/him) is the Wilcox Fellow for Health and Wellness for the 2021–22 academic year.
+Previously, Alex worked at Kents Hill School in various roles spanning from Admissions Coordinator to English Teacher to DEI Coordinator.
+Beyond his role at CA, Alex loves listening to live music, engaging with issues pertaining to equity and justice, spending time in nature, and connecting with family and friends.

 Alec Kaus (he/him/his) teaches photography at CA. He holds an MFA from the University of Georgia and a BA in Studio Art from the University of Nebraska–Lincoln.
 His personal work moves between the fields of criticism, curation, and photography, often engaging with contingent notions of home.
 New to Massachusetts, he enjoys exploring the area with a camera in hand.
 Alec lives in Lawrence with his partner, Harrison.